 The team was told of Paterno's death on the short bus ride from the hotel to Assembly Hall.

-Team officials scrambled to get black strips attached to the players' blue road jerseys.
+Team officials scrambled to get black strips attached to the players' jerseys and there was a moment of silence just before tipoff.

 For a half, it looked like Penn State (10-11, 2-6 Big Ten) would ride its defense to a third straight victory in Bloomington.

-But Indiana (16-4, 4-4) scored the first four points of the second half to take a 31-29 lead and never trailed again in ending a three-game losing streak.
+But Indiana scored the first four points of the second half to take a 31-29 lead and never trailed again.
+The Hoosiers (16-4, 4-4) ended a three-game losing streak.

-Tim Frazier had 21 points and Nick Colella added 11 for Penn State, which was coming off an upset of No. 22 Illinois but has lost four of five.
+Tim Frazier had 21 points for Penn State, which was coming off an upset of No. 22 Illinois but has lost four of its last five.